Deborah Hay: 1990s–2000s

-In 1994 her second book, Lamb at the Altar: The Story of a Dance (Duke University Press), Hay documents the unique creative process that defined these playing awake works.
+In 1994, Hay's second book, Lamb at the Altar: The Story of a Dance (Duke University Press), documents the unique creative process that defined these playing awake works.

-In the late-1990s Hay focused on performing solo dances based on her playing awake experimental choreographic method: such as "The Man Who Grew Common in Wisdom", "Voilà", "The Other Side of O", "Fire", "Boom Boom Boom", "Music", "Beauty" and "The Ridge, Room".
+In the late-1990s, Hay focused on performing solo dances based on her playing awake experimental choreographic method: such as "The Man Who Grew Common in Wisdom", "Voilà", "The Other Side of O", "Fire", "Boom Boom Boom", "Music", "Beauty" and "The Ridge, Room".
 Hay performed these and other solo dances around the world in the 1990s.

 My Body, The Buddhist, her third book, was published by Wesleyan University Press in 2000.
 It contains her reflections on her interest in Buddhism and the big lessons she learned by paying close attention to her body while it was dancing.

 From 1998 through 2012, Hay conducted annual Postmodern dance Solo Performance Commissioning Projects on Whidbey Island in Washington State and at Findhorn Foundation in Findhorn, Scotland.
-A one hour documentary film about Solo Performance Commissioning Projects titled Turn Your F*^king Head was made by Becky Edmunds in 2012.
+A one-hour documentary film about Solo Performance Commissioning Projects titled Turn Your F*^king Head was made by Becky Edmunds in 2012.
 It was produced and distributed by Routledge.

 In 2000 Hay departed from her usual solo dance-making to create a duet for herself and Mikhail Baryshnikov.
 This duet toured extensively with the Past/Forward: a series of Postmodern dance and happening performances that updated works of the Judson Dance Theater.

-In 2006 Hay choreographed "O, O" for five New York City Postmodern choreographers/dancers.
+In 2006, Hay choreographed "O, O" for five New York City Postmodern choreographers/dancers.
 This was followed by her work with seven French professional dancers.
 In Paris, The Festival d’Automne presented Hay's "The Match" in 2005, "O, O" in 2006, and "If I Sing To You" in 2008, which was commissioned by The Forsythe Company and toured extensively in Europe and Australia.
 In 2009 The Toronto Dance Theatre premiered her work "Up Until Now".
-In 2010 Hay created a dance for six Finnish dancers/choreographers called "Lightening".
-It premiered at the 2010 Helsinki Festival.
+In 2010, Hay created a dance for six Finnish dancers/choreographers called "Lightening", which premiered at the 2010 Helsinki Festival.